 The 16 data channels are used to transfer 10-bit or 12-bit data words from sensor to receiver.
 The output clock channel transports a DDR clock, synchronous to the data on the other LVDS channels.
 This clock can be used at the receiving end to sample the data.
 The data on the control channel contains status information on the validity of the data on the data channels, among other useful sensor status information.
-Details on the LVDS timing can be found in Chapter 4.
+Details on the LVDS timing and format can be found in Chapter 4 of this document.